gvwilson/thirdbit/src/fiction/iffy/index.md

-"Because Brazil is as likely to scuttle this ship as seize her," Doctor Johel told Wales a few minutes later, the green bar on the app beside her face reading 99%.
+"Because Brazil is as likely to scuttle this ship as seize her," Doctor Johel told Wales a few minutes later, the green bar on the screen beside her face reading 99%.
 "And because I'd rather take my chances with the governor in Halley."

 "Chances of what?"